 Established more than a decade ago courtesy of gifts from Victor Lawhead, former dean of Ball State's undergraduate programs, and his wife, Doris Lawhead, a former academic adviser, the Lawhead Award is presented annually and is based on teaching evaluations, contribution to the University Core Curriculum, freshmen activities, service to the community, and support from faculty and students.

 Established in 2002, this award honors a full-time faculty member who has proven to be the most dedicated to teaching extended education courses at off-campus distance education sites.
-The award was named after Joseph Rawlings, dean emeritus of the School of Extended Education.
+The award was named after Joseph Rawlings, dean emeritus of the Division of Online and Strategic Learning.
 Rawlings worked nearly 20 years to create and develop the university's distance learning program.